Hidden mold in newly bought home

 What We Found

 After a full assessment that included air testing, surface sampling, dust analysis, and inspection of the HVAC system, it became clear this was not just a cabinet issue.
+Although the exterior surfaces appeared relatively normal, conditions inside the cabinet created an environment favorable for mold growth.
+Hidden moisture associated with plumbing components had allowed mold to develop in areas that were not routinely visible to the homeowner.

 1. The Lower Floor Had Active Mold Amplification